upgradeya/upgradeya-redmine/README.md

-# Redmine fig/docker environment README
+# UpgradeYa's Redmine decompose environment

 This project is designed to allow a developer to quickly get a Redmine environment setup for both local development and production on a single server.